DelphiWorlds/Kastri/Demos/FilesSelector/ReadMe.md

 ```

 ..or for example the stream could be Base64 encoded using methods from the [`DW.Base64.Helpers`](https://github.com/DelphiWorlds/Kastri/blob/master/Core/DW.Base64.Helpers.pas) unit, such as `TBase64Helper.Encode` or `TBase64Helper.CompressEncode`.

+**NOTE**: When the `OnImageStream` event is called for **videos**, the entire video is copied to the folder specified in the `DocumentsFolder` property of `TFilesSelector`, a preview image of the video is contained in the `ImageStream` parameter, and the `FileName` parameter contains the **full path** to the stored video. **The fact that the entire video is copied means that the response can be delayed, especially if multiple videos are selected**.